 There are plenty of options for getting to Lake Titicaca from Cusco.
 The cheapest is by one of the buses that leave each day from the bus terminal in Cusco.
 They take around eight hours to reach Puno, covering the distance between Lake Titicaca and Cusco of 380 kilometres.

 An alternative option is to board the special tourist bus that travels between Cusco and Puno and stops for photos at picturesque villages between the two cities.
-You can also take the luxurious 10-hour train journey operated by Peru Rail that leaves from Cusco in the morning, three times per week.
+You can also take the luxurious (rather expensive) 10-hour train journey operated by Peru Rail that leaves from Cusco in the morning, three times per week (check the schedules carefully).

 What is unique about Lake Titicaca?

 One of the lake’s most unique features is the fact that it is the largest body of freshwater in South America and fed by 27 rivers.
 At 8,372 square kilometres in size, Lake Titicaca is just a little smaller than the island of Cyprus – yup, it’s a huge lake!

 What’s more, these waters are situated at 3,810 metres above sea-level meaning that when walking on any of the lake’s islands, you’ll notice how thin the air is; so don’t be surprised if you feel shortness of breath and other effects of altitude here.

 But Lake Titicaca has always been of mythological and spiritual importance for the numerous ancient cultures that have inhabited its islands and surrounding areas.
 Archaeological evidence uncovered here has found that humans have inhabited both sides of the lake since around 10,000 BC.
 According to the Inca, the sun, moon and stars were created by their creator god, Viracocha, making it the birthplace of the sun and a supremely important place.